 - Taste disturbances.

 For a complete list of side effects, see the package leaflet.
-Side effects should be reported to a doctor or pharmacist.
-Consult a doctor if you experience severe or persistent side effects.
+Side effects should be reported to a doctor or pharmacist, particularly if they are severe or persistent.

 When not to use Ketoconazole shampoo?

 Do not use Ketoconazole shampoo if you are allergic to the active ingredient ketoconazole or any other ingredient in this shampoo.
 Talk to your doctor or pharmacist if you are allergic to other imidazole antifungals, such as miconazole or isoconazole.
 Consult a doctor before using Ketoconazole shampoo if you are pregnant.
 Ketoconazole shampoo is safe for use by breastfeeding women.

 Can Ketoconazole shampoo be used in combination with other medicines?